TriggeredBoi/icon-boi/README.md

 Made because my friend forgets to change his server's icon for festivities like halloween or christmas.

+# Requirements
+Needs Python 3 and DiscordPy.

+...What, you want an installation guide?

+Well, you're shit out of luck mate, I'm a horrible teacher.
+Googling "Python" and "DiscordPy" got me places, though.

+A Discord bot.
+Long story short, bots are discord accounts.
+You gotta make one yourself.
+Google "Discord bot token".

 # Usage ~~(as if anyone will want to use it lmao)~~
 When you first run it, it'll spit out 2 files: